-This morning, you will be picked up from your hotel to embark on a full day private excursion that includes visits to the famous Pisac Market and Ollantaytambo fortress.
-Along the way, you will stop for lunch at a restaurant that serves some of the most delicious local cuisines.
+This morning, you will be picked up from your hotel and taken on a full day private discovery of the famous Pisac Market and Ollantaytambo Fortress.
+This tour includes lunch at a desirable local restaurant, that serves some of the most delicious traditional dishes.

-The Sacred Valley of Peru is understood to be the land that extends between the towns of Pisac and Ollantaytambo.
-This past heart of the Inca Empire starts just 10 miles outside of Cusco, and trips here reward visitors with fascinating Inca ruins, picturesque Andes Mountains views, charming towns, a pleasant climate and plenty of opportunities to get out and enjoy the countryside.
-When your exploration is complete, you will be transferred to your hotel with the rest of the evening at your leisure.
+The Sacred Valley of Peru is comprised of the land that extends between the towns of Pisac and Ollantaytambo.
+What was once the heart of the Inca Empire, this region of rolling Andes can be found just 10 miles outside of Cusco.
+An exploration of this area showcases fascinating Inca ruins, breathtaking mountain scenery, charming rural towns and a pleasant climate.
+At the end of your tour, you will be transferred to your hotel, to spend the rest of the day as you desire.
 (This service is on a private basis.)

 Today, you will be whisked away on a half day private tour of Maras & Moray.
-To begin this excursion, you will visit the famous circular ruins of Moray.
-Here, you will have time to explore these fascinating ruins and learn all about their unique history from your expert local guide.
-Moray is believed to be an Incan agricultural center used to improve high altitude crops – an essential commodity for the huge Incan armies and road building teams that supported the empire.
+This excursion begins with a visit to the famous circular ruins of Moray.
+Your expert guide will teach you all about the extraordinary history behind this attraction, as you explore the fascinating ruins at your own pace.
+Moray is believed to have been an Incan agricultural center, that was once used to improve high altitude crops.
+This would have been an essential commodity for the massive Incan armies and road building teams, that supported the empire.